fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 Technical requirements
 ----------------------------------------

-To follow the recipes in this chapter, you will need to download the `Recycling_campaign_effects.csv` dataset from
+To follow the recipes in this lab, you will need to download the `Recycling_campaign_effects.csv` dataset from
 <https://github.com/SlavenRB/Storytelling_with_Tableau/blob/master/Recycling_campaign_effects.csv>
 and save it to your device.